Welcome to your Jolla

 You can always see what's been happening with your Jolla's Events page.

 Swipe up from the bottom edge to get to the Events screen.
 You see missed calls and texts, Jolla updates and all sorts of things.
 You also see any social network notifications - Twitter and Facebook show the status of new feeds and posts.
 You can do this from any screen, even inside apps.
+Quickly post a status to your social networks with "Share what's on your mind".
 There are more details about your social networks later.

 Use the pull-down menu to clear all your notifications, or check for new ones using "Update".

 Swipe from the bottom edge again to go back to where you were, or from the side to go to Home.

 - The pull-down menu also lets you show or change your online messaging status - use the buttons at the top to set yourself to be Available, Away or Offline for all your online messaging services.
 Tap on an individual service (eg. google-talk) to change your presence for just that service.
 This gives you additional choices too.